Code-Institute-Submissions/datacentric-project/README.md

 Finally, before running the app.py file, ensure that the PostgreSQL server is up and running by entering:

 'sudo service postgresql start'

+## Credits

+### Content

+- Some CSS elements were lifted from MaterialiseCSS, although the majority of these have been customised
+- The application also incorporates some jQuery logic taken from MaterializeCSS which is acknowledged within the script

+### Media

+- The photos used on this site were obtained via a Google search for images labelled for reuse